Crime in South Africa: Confidence tricks

-Employment scams and fake professionals
+Employment and fake professional scams

 People desperate for employment may fall prey to fake recruitment agencies that levy illegal charges, and fraudsters posing as potential employers advertise jobs on social media or career websites, and demand upfront payment for supposed administration fees, accommodation deposits or police clearance checks.
 The applicants' money may also be stolen from their airtime accounts when they follow SMS instructions.
 Illegal mining syndicates lure and traffic illegal immigrants by promising employment in mines.
 The victims end up being exploited by their recruiters, may be killed in clashes between rival gangs, or may die in shaft collapses or other accidents.

 Fake professionals render valueless services to the public or con them out of their livelihoods.
 Fake tax practitioners or tax experts make promises that they can secure refunds from SARS, or offer to assist with PAYE submissions.
 Some of the refunds are illegal and are pocketed by the syndicates.
 Fake school, tertiary or other certificates are a fairly widespread phenomenon and are easy to come by, and fake teachers, medical practitioners and interns, advocates, military veterans, top parastatal employees, an ambassador, government minister and church minister have been exposed after their qualifications were scrutinized.
 Unregistered surgeons that perform circumcisions in initiation ceremonies have caused the deaths of many.
 SAQA reported a sharp increase in fake credentials between 2011 and 2018, besides many forged SAQA certificates of evaluation.

 Well-placed persons are also able to manipulate payrolls to commit identity fraud, which enables them to collect double salaries or pay salaries to ghost workers.
 Late 2021, state-owned Prasa uncovered a scam involving 3,000 ghost workers.
 Identity fraudsters in combination with poorly vetted bank or other service provider employees also place clients' PIN numbers at risk.

 Municipalities

 South Africa's municipalities often employ unqualified personnel who are unable to deliver proper financial and performance governance.
 This leads to fraud, irregular expenditure (R30 billion in 2017, and R25 billion in 2018) and consequence-free misconduct.
 Only a fraction (14% in 2017, 8% in 2018) of municipalities submit clean annual audits to the Auditor-General, and implementation of the AG's recommendations has been lax.
-By 2018, 45% of municipalities have not implemented all procedures for reporting and investigating transgressions or fraud, while 74% were found to insufficiently follow up on such allegations.
+By 2018, 45% of municipalities had not implemented all procedures for reporting and investigating transgressions or fraud, while 74% were found to insufficiently follow up on such allegations.
 Tender panels, forums to which the tender process is outsourced, have been highlighted as sources of apparent favouritism and corruption.
 The late Kimi Makwetu suggested holding employees individually accountable, treating recommendations as binding and issuing a certificate of debt to guilty parties.
 Government departments and large parastatals generally mirror these problems.